Get Rid of Whiteflies on House Plants

 It's a good idea to check over your plants once a week for any signs of an invasion -- wilted or weakened growth, yellow mottled leaves, leaf drop, sticky honeydew, and sooty mold.

 Isolate and treat your plant as soon as you notice the infestation.
-White fly reproduces quickly and can kill your plant.
-Whitefly control will prevent them from invading your other house plants.
+Whitefly reproduces quickly, causes a lot of damage, then can eventually kill your plant.
+Whitefly control will prevent them from invading your other houseplants.

 Prune heavily infested leaves as soon as you notice them.
 They're not likely to recover from the feeding by these plant-sucking insects.